 WHO ARE THE JUDGES?

 The judging panel is made up of music experts from a variety of backgrounds.
 The panel usually includes musicians, music journalists, music presenters, music producers and heads of music.
-None of the judges can have an interest in the commercial success of any of the albums being discussed.
-There are no record label representatives, managers, publishers or music retailers on the panel.

 HOW IS THE INTEGRITY OF THE JUDGING PROCESS PROTECTED?

 The integrity of the judging process is protected at all times.
 Details of the judging discussions are kept confidential to ensure that all members of the panel are able to express their opinions freely and openly as part of the process, without specific comments or views being attributed to them.

 The results of any voting by the judges are not published.
 This is to ensure that all albums are always viewed as being equal and that no ranking system is employed at any stage of the process.
 All of the shortlisted artists are treated as having produced an ‘Album of the Year’.

 None of the organisers are members of the judging panel or cast any votes.
 It is the discussions and votes of the judging panel that determine which albums progress within the judging process.